montagestudio/docs.montagestudio.com/montagejs/repetition.md

 # Using the Repetition Component

 The Repetition component is used to produce a repeating group of elements based on an array of values.
 All elements nested inside of the Repetition element will repeat in each iteration.
 The content inside of a repetition is managed by a controller.
-You can set the Repetition component's `content` property manually with a standard array for a simple repetition.
-You can also expand the component's capabilities by assigning a RangeController component to its `contentController` property.
+You can set the Repetition component's `content` property manually, with a standard array for a simple repetition, or you can expand the component's capabilities by assigning a RangeController component to its `contentController` property.

 You can use the Repetition component as a building block to repeat any number of user interface components.
 (The MontageJS List component, for example, uses the Repetition component to support selection management.)
-All elements nested inside of the Repetition element will repeat in each iteration of the repetition.
-You can use the bindable `iteration.object` template property to point to the current list item.
+Use the bindable `iteration.object` template property to point to the current list item.

 ## A Simple Repetition

 The following example shows a simple Repetition (`items`) that produces three text items.
-Each iteration is associated with a corresponding item in a source collection, which is populated through the Repetition component's `content` property.
+Each iteration is associated with a corresponding item in a source collection that is populated through the Repetition component's `content` property.

 ```html
 <div data-montage-id="content" class="Content">